microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/Microsoft.Graph.Identity.Governance.md

 ### [Get-MgIdentityGovernanceLifecycleWorkflowCreatedByMailboxSetting](Get-MgIdentityGovernanceLifecycleWorkflowCreatedByMailboxSetting.md)
 Settings for the primary mailbox of the signed-in user.
-You can get or update settings for sending automatic replies to incoming messages, locale, and time zone.
+You can get or update settings for sending automatic replies to incoming messages, locale and time zone.
 Returned only on $select.

 ### [Get-MgIdentityGovernanceLifecycleWorkflowCreatedByServiceProvisioningError](Get-MgIdentityGovernanceLifecycleWorkflowCreatedByServiceProvisioningError.md)
-Errors published by a federated service describing a non-transient, service-specific error regarding the properties or link from a user object .
-Supports $filter (eq, not, for isResolved and serviceInstance).
+Get serviceProvisioningErrors property value

 ### [Get-MgIdentityGovernanceLifecycleWorkflowCreatedByServiceProvisioningErrorCount](Get-MgIdentityGovernanceLifecycleWorkflowCreatedByServiceProvisioningErrorCount.md)
 Get the number of the resource